chrodriguez/proxmox-ohai/README.md

 ## Usage

-Add recipe `proxmox-ohai` to your runlist
+Add recipe `proxmox-ohai` first at to your runlist

 ## Contributing